juliancape/ObserverDecoratorPattern/README.md

 # ObserverDecoratorPattern
-Exercise implementing Observer and Decorator pattern in Java computer store where you can personalize your computer adding:
+Exercise implementing Observer and Decorator pattern in Java <br>
+Computer store where you can personalize your computer adding:
 - Dedicated graphics
 - SSD
 - RAM